Top Ten Umbrella Company Misconceptions Explained

 3. Umbrella companies are only after your money.

 Umbrella companies make money by charging you a “margin”, which should be clearly stated on your payslip.
-Look at this article to learn about how much tax and NI you pay as an umbrella employee.
+Look at this article to learn how much tax and NI you pay as an umbrella employee.

 4. You get to keep 90% of your pay.